CKS-Systems/manifest/docs/WALLET_INTEGRATION.md

 Integrating Manifest gives you a real competitive edge.
 Most wallets still use triggered swap orders disguised as "limit orders" - they're just market orders that execute when price is hit.
 That means slippage, MEV, and poor fills.

 With Manifest, your users get:
-- Orders that rest on the orderbook and fill at limit price or better
+- Orders that rest on the orderbook and fill at limit price
+- Open market competition to fill orders
 - No slippage, no MEV extraction
 - Ability to trade exotic pairs that don't exist elsewhere